MariaPadilha32/smart-speak-solution/README.md

 ##  Technology Used

 ### Html
- - Used to structure the content of the website, providing the foundation for the web pages.
+ - Utilized to structure the content of the website, laying the foundation for all web pages.

 ### CSS
- - Custom CSS was written to style the website according to the design specifications and wireframes, ensuring a visually appealing and responsive layout.
+ - Custom CSS was crafted to style the website as per design specifications and wireframes, ensuring a visually appealing and responsive layout.

 ### JavaScript
- - Used to add interactivity and enhance user experience.
-For example, JavaScript was used to implement the timeout function for messages and to enable the menu on the index.html page.
+ - Implemented to add interactivity and enhance user experience, such as enabling the menu on the index.html page and setting timeout functions for messages.

 ### Python
- -  The primary programming language used for the backend logic of the project, including handling requests and processing data.
+ -  The primary programming language used to handle backend logic, including processing data and handling requests.

 ### Django
- -  The web framework used to build this project, providing a robust and scalable structure.
-Django facilitated the development of the backend, including models, views, and templates.
+ -  A front-end framework used alongside Django to facilitate design and development, ensuring the website is responsive and mobile-friendly.

 ### Font Awesome
- -  An icon library used in the navigation bar and footer to enhance the visual appeal and usability of the website with various icons.
+ -  An icon library integrated into the navigation bar and footer to improve the visual appeal and usability of the website with various icons.

 ### Bootstrap 5
  - A front-end framework used alongside Django to streamline the design and development process, ensuring a responsive and mobile-friendly layout.

 ### GitHub
- - Used to store the project's code and manage version control.
-The GitHub repository also includes the project's Kanban board, which was used to track progress and manage tasks.
+ - Used for storing the project's code and managing version control.
+It also hosted the project's Kanban board to track progress and manage tasks.

 ### Heroku
- - A cloud platform used to host and deploy the website, ensuring it is accessible to users online.
+ - A cloud platform leveraged to host and deploy the website, making it accessible online.

 ### ElephantSQL
  - A cloud-based PostgreSQL database service used to store and manage the project's data.

 ### Git
-- A cloud-based PostgreSQL database service used to store and manage the project's data.
+- A version control system utilized to track changes in the project's source code, enabling collaboration and maintaining a history of modifications.

 ### AWS S3 and IAM
-- Used to host static and media files for this project and IAM for the permissions based roles for accessing the S3 buckets.
+- Employed to host static and media files for the project, with IAM managing permission-based roles for accessing the S3 buckets..

 ### Stripe
-- A payment processing service integrated into the website to handle secure online payments.
+- A payment processing service integrated into the website to securely handle online payments.

 ### Django-Crispy-Forms
-- A Django application used to style forms, providing a more user-friendly and aesthetically pleasing form interface.
+- A Django application used to enhance the styling of forms, providing a more user-friendly and aesthetically pleasing form interface.

 [Back to Top of page](#contents)